It’s All Inclusive

 The north-versus-Soufrière decision

 St. Lucia's great split: the north has the beaches, the convenience, and the nightlife; Soufrière, an hour-plus south, has the Pitons, the drama, and the honeymoon-photo scenery.
-If it's a first visit and you want easy beach days with dinners out, base north and day-trip the Pitons by catamaran — the sail down the west coast is a highlight in itself.
+If it's a first visit and you want easy beach days with dinners out, base north and day-trip the Pitons by catamaran; the sail down the west coast is a highlight in itself.

 The airport catch cuts both ways: the international airport (UVF) is in the far south, so northern resorts mean a 75–90 minute mountain-road transfer.
-Some properties arrange water taxis or helicopter hops that shrink it — worth pricing on a short stay.
+Some properties arrange water taxis or helicopter hops that shrink it, worth pricing on a short stay.

 When to go

 December–April is the dry prime.
-June–November is hurricane season — the north shares the island's belt exposure, with September–October the peak odds — and also when the interior turns its lushest green.
+June–November is hurricane season (the north shares the island's belt exposure, with September–October the peak odds) and also when the interior turns its lushest green.
 The west-facing beaches stay generally clear of the sargassum that hits the Atlantic side.

 Beyond the resort

-Pigeon Island's fort and lookout, the Friday-night Gros Islet fish fry — the island's most famous street party — catamaran days south past Marigot Bay to the Pitons, and mall-and-marina pottering in Rodney Bay Village.
+Pigeon Island's fort and lookout, the Friday-night Gros Islet fish fry (the island's most famous street party), catamaran days south past Marigot Bay to the Pitons, and mall-and-marina pottering in Rodney Bay Village.
 Divers and snorkelers day-trip to the reefs off Anse Chastanet; golfers have the Cap Estate course at the island's tip.

 Where the Rodney Bay resorts are

-5 resorts mapped · gold stars are five-star properties · tap a pin for details
+7 resorts mapped stars are five-star properties

 Resort chains in Rodney Bay

-The brands operating here — tap any chain for its full ranking and what its all-inclusive plan really covers.
+The brands operating here.
+Each links to its full ranking and what its plan really covers.

 Frequently asked questions